farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 Instead, Holly wants to take advantage of the Privileged Identity Management (PIM) feature that enables users to self-activate an Azure AD role on an as-needed basis.
 Instead of requiring a Global admin (such as Holly) or a Privileged Role Administrator to assign a role to multiple people individually, PIM enables an organization to create a security group and then enable the group to be eligible for that specific role.
 When people are assigned as members of the group, they indirectly become eligible to be assigned the role.
 Holly wants to employ this feature at Adatum by creating a security group of eligible users (Alex and Joni) for the Helpdesk admin role.
 This opportunity will be a good test of this feature in Holly's pilot project.

-Once Alex and Joni are made eligible for this role, whenever they must respond to a user request, they will activate, or self-approve the role assignment.
+Once Alex and Joni are made eligible for this role, whenever they must respond to a user request, they will self-activate, or self-approve the role assignment.
 Alex and Joni can request to activate the role when they need its privileges, at which time they will have administrator control for a predetermined time period.
 In this case, Holly wants them to remain assigned to the role for 15 days.

 In addition, Holly doesn't want to be forced to approve the role assignment whenever Alex and Joni require this role assignment.
 Instead, Holly simply wants to be notified whenever Alex or Joni self-approve the role.
 PIM lets you know when important events occur in your Azure Active Directory organization, such as when a role is assigned or activated.
 PIM keeps you informed by sending you and other participants email notifications.
 These emails may also include links to relevant tasks, such activating or renewing a role.